RobertDWhite/WhiteMatterTech/content/posts/congress-trades/index.md

 --------------------------------------------------
 # Introduction

-Members of the US Congress are required to disclose their stock trades.
-The disclosures are public.
-They are also, as a dataset, close to unusable: the House publishes a ZIP of filings whose underlying documents are frequently scanned images, the Senate publishes through a separate system with its own quirks, tickers are inconsistent or absent, and neither chamber publishes anything you could call an API.
+Members of the United States Congress must disclose many securities transactions, and the resulting records are public.
+As a dataset, however, they are close to unusable: the House publishes a ZIP archive whose underlying filings are frequently scanned images; the Senate uses a separate system with its own irregularities; tickers are inconsistent or absent; and neither chamber provides an interface resembling a durable public API.

 Several commercial services solve this and sell the result.
 I wanted to see how much of it I could do myself, in-cluster, from the primary sources.

-The answer is `congress-trades`, running at `congress.white.fm`.
-It parses both chambers directly, enriches trades with party and district, reconstructs approximate net worth from annual financial disclosure reports, tags sectors, backtests follow-the-politician strategies, and serves the result behind public SSO.
-This post covers the architecture and the parts that turned out to be hard.
+The result is `congress-trades`, running at `congress.white.fm`.
+It ingests both chambers directly, enriches records with party and district data, estimates net-worth ranges from annual financial-disclosure reports, assigns sectors, calculates hypothetical follow-the-politician backtests, and serves the result behind public single sign-on.
+This post describes the architecture and the portions that demanded the greatest care.

 --------------------------------------------------------
 # Read This First